cheethas/powdr/IDEAS.md

 ## Ideas

 This is a random list of ideas that help designing the language.
-Most if this is heavily inspired by zkASM / PIL of the polygon/hermez team.
+Most of this is heavily inspired by zkASM / PIL of the polygon/hermez team.

 Main goal: Everything is written in the same language, if possible not even spread across multiple files.